 The Directors recognise the importance of incorporating elements of good corporate governance in the management structures and internal control procedures of the Group so as to achieve effective accountability to the shareholders as a whole.
 The Directors continuously observe the principles of good corporate governance in the interests of shareholders and are dedicated to identifying and formalizing the best practice in relation to corporate governance.
-The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix C1 (formerly Appendix 14) to the Listing Rules.
+The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix C1 to the Listing Rules as its own code of corporate governance.